 This case study is about how I applied the various aspects of Chinese cooking (my hobby) to business and community development.
 And how it improved both my creativity and ability to innovate.
 In the creation of FAQ Support, much of what I learned from Chinese cooking, helped me to think through new paradigms for the complex world of small business, non-profits and their communities.
 Food is one common denominator.

-Case study by Peter Sergeant
+A case study by Peter Sergeant

 What’s Chinese cooking got to do with creativity

-It was not that many years ago a woman who wished to work had very limited choices available to them.
-My wife recalled having only three real options nursing, teaching or secretarial work, she chose to nurse.
+It was not that many years ago a woman who wished to work had minimal choices available to them.
+My wife recalled having only three real options for nursing, teaching or secretarial work; she chose to nurse.
 Now, of course, it is very different the choices of work available to women are the same as those open to men.
 Because of the changes that have taken place in the world, there have been thousands of new types of jobs opening up.
 Similar changes have taken place in our eating habits with the influx of migrants from around the world.
 Changes have taken place in our lifestyles we no longer eat just ‘meat and three vegetables’.

 Chinese cooking can inspire change

 About thirty-five years ago I was looking for a change in lifestyle and a way of becoming more involved with my family.
 I looked at Chinese cooking because it was thousands of years old, so assumed it must have had some great qualities.
 I had discovered a new hobby, something that was totally foreign to me.
 With Chinese cooking, I could involve my children in learning this ancient culture.
 As a bonus, it would hopefully give my family and friends some new experiences and new ways of looking at things.
 We started purchasing Chinese cookbooks, ingredients and utensils.
 By doing so added another dimension to our lifestyle which is still going today.